 Young infants are the group most likely to develop complications from pertussis infection which can require hospital treatment and, in severe cases, can be fatal.
 In response to the outbreak, a pertussis vaccination programme for pregnant women was introduced in October 2012 with the aim of protecting young infants in the first few weeks of life before they are old enough to start the routine childhood vaccination programme at eight weeks.

 Figure 2 presents the percentage of laboratory reports for pertussis by age group and year from 2012 through the second quarter of 2020.
 The data for 2020 indicate that adults aged 50 to 59 years accounted for a comparatively higher percentage of laboratory reports than did individuals in other age groups.

 Figure 3 presents the number of laboratory reports for pertussis by age group for the first two quarters of 2020.
-The graph shows that the 50-59 age group accounted for the highest number of cases, however incidence was highest among children under one year of age at 5.9 per 100,000 population as shown in Figure 4.
-This was followed by children aged 1 to 4 years, with an incidence of 5.0 per 100,000 population.
+The graph shows that the 50-59 age group accounted for the highest number of cases, however incidence was highest among children under one year of age at 9.8 per 100,000 population as shown in Figure 4.
+This was followed by children aged 1 to 4 years, with an incidence of 7.2 per 100,000 population.

 Laboratory reports by NHS board

 Figure 5 shows the number of pertussis laboratory reports by NHS board during the first and second quarter of 2020, while Figure 6 presents incidence per 100,000 population.
 There is variation between NHS boards, with NHS Highland having the highest incidence (7.5 reports per 100,000 population), followed by NHS Dumfries and Galloway (6.7 reports per 100,000).
 No positive laboratory reports were received in 2020 from NHS Orkney, NHS Shetland, and NHS Western Isles.

 In response to the increase in cases and to protect young infants in the first few weeks of life until starting the routine childhood immunisation programme at eight weeks, a programme was introduced in October 2012 to offer pertussis vaccination to all pregnant women.